Company Payroll and Employee Benefits

-If a business is associated with a person providing services to the business it is mostly likely that person is an employee.
+If a company is associated with a person providing services to the company, it is mostly likely that person is an employee, and therefore on the company payroll.
 Payments to employees are considered wages and carry with them the burden for Social Security and Medicare Taxes, Federal and State unemployment taxes and other obligations.
 Please consult us to determine if these apply to the associates in your organization.

 Each business with employees needs to find a way to incentivize them to their best for the business.
 The most common way to do this is with employee benefits.
 These can range from simple to very complex.
 We consult with our business clients as to establishing a compensation package which will meet the objectives of the business and the employee.
 However, we do not implement, monitor or file returns for employee benefit plans.
 The world of health insurance and employee benefits has become much more complex and specialists are needed for the implementation.
 If you consider providing employee benefits you will need to partner with a Third Party Administrator to ensure you are compliant with ERISA and other regulations.